pierre-rouleau/pel/README.rst

     - A 0.65 second startup with 433 loaded files on terminal based Emacs 30.2 running on a 2023 macStudio computer and 0.81 seconds for 422 loaded files in graphical Emacs on the same computer.
+In normal mode that has 333 directories in the load path with 267 elpa packages and 77 Emacs Lisp files stored in the PEL utils directory.
+The fast startup squashes the load path to 77 directories.
     - A 0.5 seconds startup with 223 packages by PEL `on a 2014 imac running Emacs 26.3 terminal`_ (in normal mode),
     - And a 0.1 seconds startup with the same settings